Read your latest personalised notifications

 Should escalation and further administrative works be needed, the appeal process will be charged at 100 Euros

 The first certification exam in CMR/CHD took place during CMR 2018 in Barcelona, Spain on 31 January 2018.

-The registration for the exam is separate from that of the congress.
-You do not need to register for the congress to sit the exam.
+The registration for the exam was separated from that of the congress.
+You did not need to register for the congress to sit the exam.